nodeshift/nodejs-reference-architecture/npcheck-review/npcheck-jul1-2024.md

 ```
 ## Notes

+There was a release of NYC since the last report.
+It had been 4 years since the last one

+(2): The module "cldr-localenames-full" is under the non-acceptable license(s) "Unicode-3.0". - ERROR
+(3): The module "cldr-localenames-full" depends on the "cldr-core@45.0.0" package which is under the non-acceptable license "Unicode-3.0". - ERROR

 The `cldr-localenames-full` and `cldr-core` have changed their licenses from `Unicode-DFS-2016` to `Unicode-3.0` which is failing the checks.
 I think we can just add the `Unicode-3.0` option to the list of valid licenses.

+A few modules are `aging` in terms of the last release.
+Not necessariliy something to worry about yet but worth keeping an eye on

+Aging
+(12): The latest release of "helmet" was 8 months ago
+(20): The latest release of "i18next-fs-backend" was 7 months ago
+(24): The latest release of "passport" was 7 months ago
+(35): The latest release of "nano" was 8 months ago